1. What exactly is ‘Trust and Security’ in the digital field? Is it just about cybersecurity?

 Digital competences play an increasing role in all industries and sectors, as the lines between ICT and non-ICT roles increasingly get blurred.
 Professionals in SMEs and microbusinesses often perform multiple job roles and/or inter-sectoral (hybrid) job roles, including ones requiring varying levels of digital competence.

-The Competence Framework will support the definition of career and learning paths, job roles, learning needs and results through a shared reference framework.
+The Competence Framework supports the definition of career and learning paths, job roles, learning needs and results through a shared reference framework.
 It will serve as a clear guidebook for any SME in the region, regardless of its size or operational field, on how to find, train and recruit employees with the necessary digital skills.
-Furthermore, the Competence framework aims to establish a common language for digital skills and competencies for its target audience, by explaining complex IT terminology in “business language”.
+Furthermore, the Competence Framework establishes a common language for digital skills and competencies for its target audience, by explaining complex IT terminology in “business language”.

 National coalitions are multi-stakeholder partnerships that collaborate to achieve a common and clearly defined goal on a national level, and their establishment in the Eastern partner countries will increase the oversight and coordination of digital skills development activities performed within the region, as well as playing an important part in improving the collaboration between EU member states and Eastern partner countries.